github-aapmor/PowerBI-Reports/HR Analytics/README.md

 We created a pie chart to show the wholesome percentage department-wise distribution of employees, with **sales** having the largest share of **54.44%**, followed by marketing with **18.89%**, **IT** with **10**%, **HR** with **8.89%**, and **accounts** with **6.67%**.

-We created a line area chart to analyze the number of employees working according to their experience level, ranging from fresher to 10 years.
-The chart shows that the highest number of employees have 7 years of experience (14), followed by 5 years (13) and 8 years (10).
-The lowest number of employees have 10 years of experience (2), followed by 9 years (6) and 3 years (3).
-The rest of the employees have 1 year (6), 2 years (4), or no experience (8).
+We created a line area chart to analyze employee experience levels, ranging from fresher to 10 years.
+The chart shows that the highest number of employees have 7 years of experience (14 employees), followed by 5 years (13 employees) and 8 years (10 employees).
+The lowest number of employees have 10 years of experience (2 employees), followed by 9 years (6 employees) and 3 years (3 employees).
+Additionally, 6 employees have 1 year of experience, 4 have 2 years, and 8 have no prior experience.

 We created a pie chart to show the gender-wise distribution of employees, with **male** having largest share **62.22%**,**Female** have **37.78%**